MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/00_introduction.md

 ## What To Expect

 This manual and associated firmware is for the Casa R2 built to the standard BOM.
-This covers this kit supplied by LDO.
+This also covers the kit supplied by LDO.

 <!-- More needed here -->